“NGO Center” started its activities in 1994 as a project of Armenian Assembly of America.

-In 2005 it registered as a local NGO and continued commitment to its principles.
-Today, NGO Center appears to public as a database of knowledge, information, and experience for civil society organizations.
+In 2005 it was registered as a local NGO and still continues commitment to its principles.
+Today, the NGO Center appears to public as a database of knowledge, information, and experience for civil society organizations.

 The updqated version of NGOC's strategy will be available soon.

 Կազմակերպության գերագույն մարմին է հանդիսանում կազմակերպության խորհուրդը: Կազմակերպությունը ունի 4 ստորաբաժանումներ, որոնցում ներգրավված են համապատասխան ոլորտի պատասխանատուները:

 Դրամաշնորհների Վերահսկման և կառավարման բաժնում ընդգրկված են կազմակերպւթյան Դրամաշնորհների ղեկավարը, Շահերի պաշտպանության մասնագետը, Վերահսկման և գնահատման մասնագետը, որը կրում է պատասխանատվություն ՀԿ կենտրոնի կողմից կառավարվող դրամաշնորհների իրականացման ընթացքի վերահսկման և գնահատման համար: